Accurate, precise pressure sensing with tethered optomechanics: Introduction

 \section{Introduction}

-Optomechanical and nanophotonic devices are of great interest due to their potential as small, robust, portable sensors for a variety of physical quantities.
-Applications of nanophotonic and optomechanical sensors include accelerometry~\cite{Zhou2021}, thermometry~\cite{Purdy2017, briant2022}, hygrometry~\cite{Zhao2016}, and magnetometry~\cite{metcalfe2014}.
-Optical sensors are advantageous because they leverage tools from optical frequency metrology and spectroscopy to achieve high measurement precision~\cite{Klimov2018,fleisher2023}.
-The small size of nanophotonic and optomechanical devices means that many sensors for disparate physical quantities can be integrated into a single package~\cite{han2024}.
-Optomechanical systems can self-calibrate using intrinsic quantum~\cite{Purdy2017} or classical noise processes~\cite{Zhou2021}, creating a path to compact suites of primary (\textit{i.e.}, calibration-free) sensors.
-Achieving such sensor suites requires not only a wide array of measurable physical quantities, but also that the constituent sensors have accuracy competitive with legacy technologies.

 Sensors based on mechanical damping and deflection have a long history in precision pressure and vacuum metrology~\cite{Fremerey1985, hyland1985}.
 Recently, the principles of such mechanical sensors have been applied in optomechanical systems.
 The size and sensitivity of optomechanics allows new measurement paradigms, such as extreme squeezed-film enhancement~\cite{salimi2024} or direct detection of individual gas molecule collisions~\cite{Magrini2021,barker2024}.
-When the mass and area of the device are known, optomechanical devices offer calibration-free pressure measurements~\cite{Scherschligt2018}, which have been demonstrated with levitated~\cite{Blakemore2020} and tethered~\cite{reinhardt2024} devices at approximately \(10~\si{\percent}\) of reading accuracy.
-However, the demonstrated accuracy and precision of optomechanical pressure sensors are insufficient to replace high performance gauges (with typical accuracy of \(1~\si{\percent}\) or better) in industrial and metrological applications.
+When the mass and area of the device are known, optomechanical devices offer pressure measurements that do not rely on calibration by a reference pressure gauge~\cite{Scherschligt2018}.
+Such measurements have been demonstrated with levitated~\cite{Blakemore2020} and tethered~\cite{reinhardt2024} devices at approximately \(10~\si{\percent}\) uncertainty.
+However, the demonstrated accuracy and precision of optomechanical pressure sensors to date are insufficient to replace high performance gauges (with typical accuracy of \(1~\si{\percent}\) or better) in industrial and metrological applications.